 Outdoor Activities at Marshall’s Wonderful Parks

 Marshall is known for its outstanding green spaces and wonderful State parks.
 Whether you love fishing, boating, hiking, camping, or all, Marshall has what you’re looking for.
 If it’s just a day at the park with the kids or a romantic picnic, you will find the right spot without looking past the edge of town.

 Let’s Not Forget Why We Celebrate Memorial Day Weekend.

 Yes, we love the barbeques and parties, the sight of flags flying all over town, and the joyful knowledge that Summer is finally here.
-But let’s remember that Memorial Day is a day of remembrance.
+But let’s remember this weekend, that Memorial Day is a day of remembrance.
 For more than 20 years, Americans have had the “National Moment of Remembrance.”
 At 3 pm local time on Memorial Day, we ask everyone to take a few minutes to stop and reflect on those brave souls who have died defending our country.

 If you know a veteran, please take time to thank them for their service.
 Many of them returned from wars and difficult deployments to less-than-perfect homecoming responses.
 They deserve our appreciation for all their sacrifices to keep us safe and honor our values and way of life.